-When you go to file your taxes each year, you get to decide about whether you want to take the standard deduction or opt for itemized deductions.
-When you choose the standard deduction, you get to deduct from your taxable income a specific amount that the Internal Revenue Service updates each year.
-How much you get depends on factors such as whether you're married or single, how old you are, whether you are blind and if you're a dependent on someone's return.
+You deduct a specific amount from your taxable income when you claim the standard deduction.
+The Internal Revenue Service updates that amount each year to keep pace with inflation.
+How much you get depends on factors such as whether you're married or single, how old you are, whether you're blind and if you're a dependent on someone else's return.

-Learn more about how the standard deduction works, how much it is for 2020 and when it makes sense to file your taxes with this option.
+Learn more about how the standard deduction works, how much it is for the 2021 return you'll file in 2022 and when it makes sense to file your taxes using this option.

 Defining the Standard Deduction

 The IRS updates the standard deduction with a small increase each year.
-The specific amounts depend on the filing status you choose as well as factors such as age, blindness and dependency status.
-The IRS allows a larger deduction for the elderly and legally blind and a smaller deduction for people who can be claimed as dependents on somebody else's tax return.
+The specific amounts depend on the filing status you choose as well as factors such as your age, blindness and your dependency status.
+The IRS allows a larger deduction for the elderly and those who are legally blind, and a smaller deduction for people who can be claimed as dependents on somebody else's tax return.

-When considering whether to take the standard deduction versus itemizing deductions, going with the former can save you a lot of time and hassle, whether you do your own taxes or pay someone else to do it.
-Most taxpayers can qualify for the option, so it's widely accessible.
-Further, the generous standard deduction amounts may work out in your favor and save you more on federal income taxes than itemizing would.
+Claiming the standard deduction can save you a lot of time and hassle, and the generous amounts may work out in your favor and save you more on federal income taxes than itemizing would.
+You don't have to worry about saving receipts and other documentation to prove your itemized expenses.

 Taking the Standard Deduction